“I am not giving up. I am just starting over.”

 I Want to Work at Being Part of a Community

-Even when I was traveling nine months a year from April 2011 to November 2015, I liked having someplace to come home to three months a year, like Montreal.
-I enjoyed spending some time with my girlfriend and being part of her life for a while each year.
+Even when traveling nine months a year from April 2011 to November 2015, I liked having someplace to come home to three months a year, like Montreal.
+I enjoyed spending time with my girlfriend and being part of her life for a while each year.

 Starting in 2015, I could use a home base, and I was not ready or able to spend it in Montreal but decided to seek a new home base somewhere in Mexico.
-After giving it a lot of thought, I decided that a new home would be in Merida.
+After giving it much thought, I decided that a new home would be in Merida.
 (See posts on Why I Live in Mexico and the Pros and Cons of Living in Merida).

 In 2019, I found out that I wanted to stay in Merida most of the year to build a sense of being part of a community.
+Though I want to go back to traveling part-time in the future, I do not think I will want to spend the bulk of my time away from my home base again for a long time.
 I searched around and found Merida does offer enough cultural and social opportunities to fulfill this need.
-Though I do want to go back to traveling part-time in the future, I do not think I will want to spend the bulk of my time away from my home base again for a long time.

-Being an Expat in Merida Part-Time Did Not Work For Me
+Being a Part-Time Expat in Merida Did Not Work For Me

-- Felt that, in the long run, I would run out of money if I kept on travel; and
+- Felt that, in the long run, I would run out of money if I kept on traveling; and

 - Wanted a place to call my own where I could make some friends and become part of a community.

-Despite this rationale for buying the house, it was not as easy to adjust to life in Merida as I expected.
-I missed moving all the time, and it was hard to settle down in one place.
+Despite this rationale for buying the house, adjusting to life in Merida was not as easy as I expected.
+I missed moving all the time, and settling down in one place was hard.

-I made this situation worse by contracting out for significant changes to my house that lasted almost three years.
+I worsened this situation by contracting out for significant changes to my house that lasted almost three years.
 I never enjoyed working on a home, even in the US.

 Before the house finished, I always felt a bit trapped in Merida.
 I didn’t particularly appreciate waiting for workers to show up, and I also got tired of sometimes waiting weeks or months at a time for the work to end.

 I could never get enough information to plan anything.
-Sometimes workers finished their tasks incredibly quickly.
-Other times, things would come to a halt for weeks at a time.
+Sometimes workers finish their tasks incredibly quickly.
+Other times, things would halt for weeks at a time.
 I went to ATMs often to take money out to pay workers but always wondered if I was being taken advantage of because I did not know much about home repairs.

 In retrospect, moving back and forth and working on my home put me in the throes of a prolonged, mild culture shock during the three to six months a year I spent in Merida.
 I dealt with my house-related frustrations by frequently leaving, never making friends, and avoiding becoming part of the community.
 Once I felt comfortable with someone, I left.